 About Us

-I'm a 20-something wanna-be eventer living life in Cow Country, Idaho with a cat, two dogs, assorted small animals, and one awesome horse.
-I've had my ups and downs, and I think I'm finally headed in a good direction.
+I'm a 20-something wanna-be rider living life in Cow Country, Idaho with two cats, three dogs, one husband, and one awesome horse.

 Izzy and I in October 2011